Sustainability

 Additional Support

-We’re proud to support organizations that are doing good in the world—getting more people on bikes, empowering local communities and entrepreneurs, and expanding access to bikes, trails, and better cycling infrastructure.
+We’re proud to support organizations that are doing good in the world—getting more people on bikes, empowering local communities and entrepreneurs, advancing sustainability and meaningful travel in tourism, and expanding access to bikes, trails, and better cycling infrastructure.
 It’s all part of building a brighter future, one ride or hike at a time.

 The Sustainability team at Trek Bikes estimates that swapping your car for your bike for a few hundred miles will offset the carbon it took to manufacture that bike.
 Track your car-free rides with the Trek Ride Club app and see your carbon savings add up—small swaps spark big change.